ramitsurana/turbo/README.md

-  backup      backups all your docker stuff clean       Cleans up all your docker images destroy     Erases off all the exited containers kickstart   restarts all your containers quickly log         Uses logspout to collect your docker logs monitor     To monitor your containers refresh     Completely removes and re-installs docker replica     To create Replicas of your containers
+  backup      backups all your docker stuff clean       Cleans up all your docker images destroy     Erases off all the exited containers harbor      installs and configures vmware harbor kickstart   restarts all your containers quickly log         Uses logspout to collect your docker logs minikube    Installs and configure minikube for your system monitor     To monitor your containers refresh     Completely removes and re-installs docker replica     To create Replicas of your containers